emaad7/SDD/paper/paper.md

 # Availability

-The SDD software is available on [StatisSoft](https://statisme.com/Home/StatisSoftList) and [GitHub](https://github.com/emaad7/SDD).
-These websites provide access to the software, its manual, and the data used in the article.
+The SDD software is available on [StatisSoft](https://statisme.com/Home/StatisSoftList), which provides access to the software, its manual, and the data used in the article.
 # Conclusion

 SDD is a powerful and user-friendly tool for measuring and testing spatial dependence in multivariate spatial data.
 It implements robust methods based on distance correlation and offers a comprehensive set of features for data analysis and reporting.
 The software is particularly useful for researchers working with high-dimensional spatial data.